Easy Chocolate Crispy Peanut Butter Balls (Honey Sweetened, Dairy Free)

 Print Recipe Pin Recipe

-An easy, no bake crispy chocolate peanut butter ball recipe that's also healthy!
+An easy, no bake crispy chocolate peanut butter ball recipe that's also healthier than the regular peanut butter balls.
 Made with honey, coconut oil, brown rice crispy cereal, and coated in dark chocolate (yep, no powdered sugar!) they are a quick dessert or gift idea.

 Author: Jami Boys